-“We are excited to add Dennis to our staff,” said Delaware head coach Dave Brock.
+“We are excited to add Dennis to our staff,” said Delaware head coach Dave Brock in making the announcement.
 “Dennis is exactly what we are looking for in a defensive line coach.
-He brings energy and enthusiasm along with great experience in this league (Colonial Athletic Association) as both a coach and player.”
+He brings energy and enthusiasm along with great experience in this league (CAA) as both a coach and player.”

 Dottin-Carter began his coaching career with former head coach Jack Cosgrove at Maine in 2008 as tights ends coach and also led the fullbacks, running backs, defensive line, and special teams during his five-year tenure.

 He most recently served as Maine’s defensive line and special teams coach.
 During his tenure, he coached five all-conference players, including All-American fullback Jared Turcotte in 2008.
 Maine led the CAA in scoring defense (19.5 points per game) and was fourth in sacks (22) in 2012.